-11. Procedures Expedition Planning and Recording expedition - Knowledge in weather - Dealing with accidents - Summoning help (90 mins) - Purpose of a journey - Preparing an expedition plan - Observation and recording - Preparing a log accidents in wild country - Familiar with emergency procedure (60 mins) - Purpose of a journey (more details) - Choice of routes / bad weather alternatives - Distribution of campsites and youth hostels wild country activities Dealing with risks in wild country (30 mins) Comprehensive purpose planning Route independently Route profile or route description 12.
+Dealing with accidentsSummoning help country - Familiar with emergency procedure - Dealing with risks in wild country 11.
+Journey Planning and Recording (90 mins) Purpose of a journey Preparing a journey plan Observation and recording Preparing a log (60 mins) Purpose of a journey (more details) Choice of routes / bad weather alternatives Distribution of campsites and youth hostels (30 mins) - Comprehensive purpose planning - Route independently - Route profile or route description 12.
 Care of Environment (30 mins) Observing the country code Avoidance of noise and disturbance to rural communities Refuse disposal Fire precaution Clean up refuse disposed by others' (30 mins) - Strengthen the concept of environmental protection (30 mins) - Consensus of environmental protection